 - Creates a positive work environment: When surrounded by loved and aesthetically pleasing objects, you’ll probably be happier about hunkering down to work.

-- More productivity time: Additional time can be spent accomplishing daily tasks without the lag time of searching through misplaced documents and clutter.
+- More productivity time: Spend additional time accomplishing daily tasks without the lag time of searching through misplaced documents and clutter.

-- Better client impression: If clients are passing through the office or meetings are conducted from there, a tidy and systemized space can make a better impression.
+- Better client impression: Remember, if clients are passing through the office or meetings are conducted from home, a tidy and systemized space makes a better impression.

 Tackling the Project

 Organizing an office isn’t always an easy project.
-Since there are different pieces of your work that need to be available within an arm’s reach, determining the best setup can take some trial and error, especially when clutter is a habit.
+There are different pieces of your work that need to be available within an arm’s reach.
+That’s why determining the best setup can take some trial and error, especially when clutter is a habit.
 Each area of the room necessitates full attention and optimal functionality.
-Here are some special areas to keep in mind:
+Keep these special areas in mind when setting up an office at home:

 - Desk: Since a desk is the central spot for many home offices, this should be the focal point for the room.
 This might mean replacing the current one for another that better suits your needs.

-- Cabinets: Try adding bins, boxes, and standing files to your cabinets to keep track of items that don’t belong on the desk.
+- Cabinets: Try adding bins, boxes, and standing files to your cabinets because they help you to keep track of items that don’t belong on the desk.

 - Drawers: It’s sometimes easier to throw items into drawers and forget about them.
+Don’t let that happen.
 Prioritize this space to prevent a mess of pens and clips.

 - Computer: Many people forget that it’s also important to digitally declutter.
 Computer desktops can become riddled with loose files and screenshots.
+Avoid this if possible.
 Put everything in labeled folders because it will help keep them safe and organized.

 Home Office Organization Tips

 When people decide to work from home, it sometimes ends up taking place at the kitchen table or on the couch.
-Before you start investing in supplies and furniture, make sure there’s a space in the house for it.
-Choose a location that is free from distractions and noise.
-Once a spot is secured, it’ll be easier to create a productive sanctuary.
+This is less than ideal.
+Go for a designated workstation instead.
+But before you start investing in supplies and furniture, make sure there’s a space in the house for it.
+Consider anything from an unused closet to a spare bedroom to a finished basement or attic.
+Just be sure to choose a location that is free from distractions and noise.
+You need this because it’ll be easier to create a productive sanctuary.
 Here are some tips for creating a home office that maximizes productivity.

 10 Tips on Creating a Home Office: